siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 In this project, we show that a group is abelian and torsion-free if and only if it admits a "norm", or equivalently a homogeneous length function.
-This question was motivated by probability, connects algebra, geometry, and analysis, was solved in five days and entirely on a blog, and used a computer.
+This question was motivated by probability, connects algebra, geometry, and analysis, was solved in five days on a blog, and used a computer.
 ([Joint work as D.H.J.
 Polymath](http://dx.doi.org/10.2140/ant.2018.12.1773),
 with Tobias Fritz, Siddhartha Gadgil, Pace Nielsen, Lior Silberman, and Terence Tao.)